 - Sango from InuYasha is the only one in the team that doesn't have either demonic or spiritual powers.

-- Zenkichi Hitoyoshi was The Team Normal of the Student Council in Medaka Box until Ajimu turns him into a Badass Abnormal by giving him Parasite Eyes.
+- Zenkichi Hitoyoshi was The Team Normal of the Student Council in Medaka Box until Ajimu turns him into an Empowered Badass Normal by giving him Parasite Eyes.
 Every other member is either a "Special" (Kikaijima, Akune), a "Plus" Abnormal (Medaka herself), or a "Minus" Abnormal (Kumagawa).
 In chapter 116 it turns out that Zenkichi's normality was apparently the only thing about him that really interested Medaka, which leads to a rift in their relationship after the aforementioned loss of his normality and the induction of five Normal girls into the Council, also introduced by Ajimu.

 - Usopp and Nami are this in One Piece, being the only characters in the crew without Devil Fruit powers or impossible physical abilities.
 It actually causes some self-worth issues for Usopp at one point, though he eventually gets over it.